Our aim: to get to the heart of the matter in a nutshell.

 Europe for growth and value creation

-In the current issue, read the appeal by employers' president Rainer Dulger on the current vaccination appeal and the call for the new German government to put social security systems at the top of its agenda.
-In the commentary, Florian Hahn, CDU/CSU Member of Parliament and Chairman of the Committee on the Affairs of the European Union, reflects on growth and value creation for Europe.
-In the Topic of the Week, we report on the conference on the future of Europe and the core demands of employers.
-In addition, our virtual lunchtalk series starts again after the summer break with many interesting actors and topics.
-You can find registration options in the agenda.
+In the current issue, you can read the appeal by employer president Rainer Dulger on the current vaccination appeal and the call for the new German government to put social security systems at the top of the agenda.
+In the commentary, Florian Hahn, CDU/CSU Member of Parliament and Chairman of the Committee on European Union Affairs, reflects on growth and value creation for Europe.
+In the topic of the week, we report on the conference on the future of Europe and the core demands of employers.
+In addition, our virtual lunch talk series will start again after the summer break with many interesting players and topics.
+You can register in the agenda.

 Update for the world of work and social systems

-Read the viewpoint of Steffen Kampeter, BDA Executive Director, in the current issue on the German government's annual social report.
-In the Commentary of the Week, home office is seen as a win-win for everyone by Dr. Mathias Bartke MdB, Chairman of the Committee on Labor and Social Affairs.
-Modern and flexible working time legislation is also the topic of the week.
+Read the views of Steffen Kampeter, Managing Director of the BDA, in the current issue of the German government's annual social report.
+In the commentary of the week, the home office is seen as a benefit for everyone by Dr. Mathias Bartke MdB, Chairman of the Committee on Labour and Social Affairs.
+A modern and flexible working time law is also the topic of the week.

 Defending common values

-Full speed ahead in education - learning from the pandemic
+Full throttle on education - learning from the pandemic

 June 24, 2021